 Sec.
-11. Notwithstanding that the assessments specified in the assessment roll are imposed for the 2020/21 fiscal year, only if the street lighting system is energized on or before July 1, 2020, shall those assessments be transferred to the 2020/21 property tax rolls and collected.
+11. Notwithstanding that the assessments specified in the assessment roll are imposed for the 2021/22 fiscal year, only if the street lighting system is energized on or before July 1, 2021, shall those assessments be transferred to the 2021/22 property tax rolls and collected.
 If the system is not energized on or before that date, the assessments approved here, may be levied in the fiscal year following the year in which the system is energized, without further notice or ballot.

 Sec.
-12. The City Council shall hold a public hearing on

-at 10:00 a.m. in the Council Chamber on the third floor of City Hall on the proposed improvement and assessment.
+12. The City Council shall hold a public hearing on \\\\\\\\ at 10:00 a.m. in the Council Chamber on the third floor of City Hall on the proposed improvement and assessment.
 Any person objecting to their assessment may file a written protest or appeal with the City Clerk at any time prior to the hearing by the City Council.
 Any person may also present written or oral comments at the City Council hearing on this matter.
 The protest must contain a description of the property in which each signer owns an interest, sufficient to identify the property, and be delivered to the City Clerk, and no other protests than those presented within the time specified will be considered.

 Ballots are due to the City Clerk at any time prior to the close of the public hearing on the proposed improvement and assessment.
 The City Clerk shall prepare a report of the assessment ballot proceeding results to the City Council.

 Sec.
-13. The City Clerk shall certify to the passage of this ordinance and have it published in accordance with Council policy, either in a daily newspaper circulated in the City of Los Angeles or by posting for ten days in three public places in the City of Los Angeles: one copy on the bulletin board located at the Main Street entrance to the Los Angeles City Hall; one copy on the bulletin board located at the Main Street entrance to the Los Angeles City Hall; and one copy on the bulletin board located at the Main Street entrance to the Los Angeles City Hall East; and one copy on the bulletin board located at the Temple Street entrance to the Los Angeles County Hall of Records.
+13. The City Clerk shall certify to the passage of this ordinance and have it published in accordance with Council policy, either in a daily newspaper circulated in the City of Los Angeles or by posting for ten days in three public places in the City of Los Angeles: one copy on the bulletin board located at the Main Street entrance to the Los Angeles City Hall; one copy on the bulletin board located at the Main Street entrance to the Los Angeles City Hall East; and one copy on the bulletin board located at the Temple Street entrance to the Los Angeles County Hall of Records.